YueGuo-sysu/YueGuo-sysu.github.io/_pages/about.md

 # About me
 Hi!
 I am currently an undergraduate student at Southwest University (SWU), where I researched NeRF (Neural Radiance Fields) and low-level vision tasks.
 I’ve recently been admitted to Sun Yat-sen University (SYSU) as a postgraduate student, 2025 fall, where I will focus on LLMs for software engineering.

 I am very interested in **3D vision and LLMs**, and I believe these two fields will be essential foundations for AGI.
 I look forward to their more advanced combinations in the coming years!
-Let’s achieve AGI together!

 # News
-- *2022.09*: &nbsp;🎉🎉 I have been addmitted to Sun Yat-sen University (SYSU) as a postgraduate student (2025 fall).
+- *2024.09*: &nbsp;🎉🎉 I have been addmitted to Sun Yat-sen University (SYSU) as a postgraduate student (2025 fall).

 <!--# 📝 Publications